PGE RETIREES INC.

 Section 3.
 Categories of Directors

-- Regular Members are members of the Board who have the full authority and privileges of the organization (see Section 1.
+- Regular Board Members are members of the Board who have the full authority and privileges of the organization (see Section 1.
 General Powers).

 - Director Emeritus is a Board member who has been a member of the Board for ten (10) years and has previously held the office of President or Committee Chairman.
 This category of Director does not require full participation in all Board Meetings but when in attendance at a meeting shall be counted to achieve a quorum.
 Candidates for Emeritus shall be selected by the Board at the Board Meeting which precedes the Annual Meeting of members.